-Christmas is so close!
-I have a super cute little pattern to share with you if you’re looking for last minute Christmas gifts: a crochet snowman ornament!
+Christmas is such an amazing holiday.
+Today I have a super cute little pattern to share with you if you’re looking for cute, memorable Christmas gifts: a crochet snowman ornament!

-Ok, if you need something super quick to work up as a Christmas present, this little guy is perfect!
+If you need something super quick to work up as a Christmas present, this pattern might be just what you need!
 I made him in under an hour…and also, how could anyone resist his cute face?

 Now let’s talk yarn for a bit!
 For my ornament, I used Lily Sugar and Cream yarn.
 This is a worsted weight cotton yarn that you can get at a regular craft store like Michaels or Joann!
 However, you can really use any yarn for this project!
 I recommend cotton because it will help the ornament hold its shape when you hang it on the tree.